bunchsoft/WallpaperChanger/README.md

     The built application will be in `build/WallpaperChanger.app`

 4. Copy the application to your Applications folder or run it directly

-### Option 2: Download Release

-1. Download the latest release from the [Releases page](https://github.com/yourusername/WallpaperChanger/releases)
-2. Extract the zip file
-3. Move WallpaperChanger.app to your Applications folder
-4. Launch the application

 ## Development